 - Expand the chest to create a vacuum sensation, while pulling the stomach in and work on bringing the naval as close to the spine as possible.

 - Stay in this position for as long as comfortable and then inhale.

 - Take a few deep breaths and repeat the process two more times.

 Agni – Fire, Sar-Essence, Kriya – Action

 Perform the Uddiyan Bandha Kriya as mentioned above.
-Once the stomach is pulled in by expanding the chest bring back the chest to the normal position and in the process also pushing the stomach out.
-All this is done while holding the breath.
-Repeat this process for as long is comfortable (10-20 times in and out) and then inhale release the jalandhar bandha, relax the shoulder and the stomach.
+Once the stomach is pulled in by expanding the chest bring back the chest to the normal position and in the process also push the stomach out.
+All this is done while holding your breath.
+Repeat this process for as long as comfortable (10-20 times in and out) and then inhale release the jalandhar bandha, and relax the shoulder and the stomach.
 Take a few deep inhalations and exhalations and then repeat the process two more times.

 Contraindications For Agnisar and Uddiyana Bandha Kriya:

-There are a few conditions which can be aggravated by doing the Uddiyana Bandha/Agnisar Kriya as it is quite a strong heating practice, please be aware of these before starting.
+There are a few conditions that can be aggravated by doing the Uddiyana Bandha/Agnisar Kriya as it is quite a strong heating practice, please be aware of these before starting.

-Once you have mastered this try Nauli Kriya for a more effective cleansing.
+Once you have mastered this try Nauli Kriya for more effective cleansing.